ksefcovic/CYBR4580/Milestone-3.md

 * Sent location information from test device to the web environment.
 * Performed a security evaluation to find vulnerabilities and leaked user information.
 * Worked to remediate those issues by securing the web environment using an SSL certificate and applying security patches.
 * Attempted to make the user interface as pleasing as possible.
+* Used the Google Maps API to show a Satellite view of the device's location based off of the last update.

 ## Hinderances